ivybarley/OpenEduAnalytics/modules/module_catalog/Reading_Progress/README.md

 # Reading Progress Module
 [Reading Progress](https://learn.microsoft.com/en-us/training/educator-center/product-guides/reading-progress/) is a free tool in Microsoft Teams that helps students practice their reading fluency through independent reading practice.
 With Reading Progress, students' reading performance can be reviewed and analyzed, and recommendations are provided on how students can improve their reading fluency.

+With Reading Progress, educators can assign reading passages to students to be read out loud through an audio or video recording that is submitted to the educator.

 ## Problem Statement and Module Impact
 Reading fluency is top of mind for many educators and parents.
 Defined as a reader’s ability to read text with accuracy, speed, and expression, reading fluency is a reliable factor to determining a student comprehends text.